 At a high level, it’s “as simple as that”.
 You can chat to mine if you like!
 Some questions to ask:

 - "Are you single?"

 I’ve built mine to have learned from the CSP FAQ.
-In theory, any of the questions there should get an answer from the Bot.
-My next task is to go through and re-train the Bot to understand more “natural” questioning, and of course, add more question-and-answer pairs to make it even more useful!
+In theory, any of the questions there should get an answer from the chatbot.
+My next task is to go through and re-train the chatbot to understand more “natural” questioning, and of course, add more question-and-answer pairs to make it even more useful!

 The first step is to sign up for the QnA service.
 Once you’re in, head to “Create new service”.
 You should see a simple form to fill in that looks like this: